 Behold, Damascus will cease to be a city and will become a heap of ruins.
 2, The cities of Aroer are deserted; they will be for flocks, which will lie down, and none will make them afraid.
 3, The fortress will disappear from Ephraim, and the kingdom from Damascus; and the remnant of Syria will be like the glory of the children of Israel, declares the Lord of hosts.

 Damascus goes back to a time before recording history.
 Many scholars believe it is the oldest city in existence.
 A city inhabited from ancient times to the modern day.
-Aroer is a town to the East of the Dead Sea, on the bank of the River Arnon, in present day Jordan.
+Aroer is a town east of the Dead Sea, on the bank of the River Arnon, in present day Jordan.
 In biblical times occupied by the Moabites.

-The city of Damascus has seen much destruction through history, right up to today.
+The city of Damascus has seen much destruction throughout history, right up to today.
 Indeed, the modern Syrian civil war has seen vast swathes of the city destroyed by bombing.
-Making the city uninhabitable, but they have not yet destroyed it.
-Damascus has not yet ceased to be a city.
+Damascus is still a city despite being uninhabitable.
 This being the case, the prophecy relates to a future event.

 At evening time, behold, terror!
 Before morning, they are no more!
 This is the portion of those who loot us, and the lot of those who plunder us.

-This verse shows an incident that will be swift, in less than a full day.
+This verse shows a swift incident, in less than a full day.
 Destruction before the next day arrives.
 Israel’s enemies destroyed in such a short time.

 66:15-16 Final Judgement and Glory of the Lord